Orientation

 The University

 LSU’s Summer in Lyon program is held at Jean Moulin Université Lyon 3.
-Located in the heart of Lyon, the classrooms are walking distance from most student residences.
+Located in the heart of Lyon, the classrooms are within walking distance from most student residences.
 Students have access to Wi-Fi while at school, and there is also a café on the first floor of the building where they can grab a bite to eat or an espresso.

 Time | Course | Faculty |

-8:30 AM – 9:30 AM | Comparative Data Protection Law | Prof. Pailler |
+TBD | Comparative Data Protection Law | Prof. Pailler |

-8:30 AM – 9:30 AM | Introduction to Comparative Company Law | Prof. Reyes |
+TBD | Comparative Tort Law | Prof. Banakas |

-9:45 AM – 10:45 AM | Human Rights and the Environment | Prof. Bryner |
+TBD | Human Rights and the Environment | Prof. Bryner |

 Course Titles and Description

-Human Rights and the Environment (1 Credit) [Second Session]
+Human Rights and the Environment (2 credits)

 Professor Nicholas Bryner, Paul M. Hebert Law Center, LSU